 However, the brain can sometimes fail to process trauma properly.
 When that happens, it doesn’t always file the memory of that event.
 As a result, people might feel distressed even when they don’t face a threat.
 With that said, the brain still retains some of the memories of the incident.

 Many other things can trigger PTSD too.
 For example, people who suffer sexual abuse might have episodes when they see the people who abused them.
-In addition, feelings can be triggers.
+Also, feelings can be triggers.
 Because of that, it’s often hard for people to figure out everything that triggers their PTSD response.

 The key to learning all of the triggers is to look for signs of panic attacks.
 Once these triggers set off PTSD episodes, people typically experience panic.
 Over time, they link these attacks to certain triggers.

-Visit Us Today for Addiction and PTSD Help
+Visit Sante Center for Healing Today for Addiction and PTSD Help

 At Santé Center, we provide addiction and detox recovery services.
 Using our dual diagnosis program, we help people address the root cause of addiction.
 Our programs include treatment to overcome PTSD triggers.
 Beyond dual diagnosis treatment, we offer programs such as: